benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>

 #### People Analytics
-In [a recent article in the Herald Sun newspaper][1] SCOUT Recruitment Software global business leader Andrea Tjoeng said the process, known as people analytics, could be mainstream in Australia within five years. _"It will be less about perfecting a CV and more about the footprint left behind in cyberspace"_ Ms Tjoeng said. _"If you’re reviewing something on Whirlpool, think how that might be read by a prospective employer.
-When you are sharing anything about yourself, think whether you would share that information on your first day or in a job interview."_
+In [a recent article in the Herald Sun newspaper][1] SCOUT Recruitment Software global business leader Andrea Tjoeng said the process, known as people analytics, could be mainstream in Australia within five years. _"It will be less about perfecting a CV and more about the footprint left behind in cyberspace"_ Ms Tjoeng said.

 OK, in this day and age, everyone expects that employers will do some digging online, however, people analytics proves to be much more sinister.
-In addition to profiling potential employees using external data (public, paid-for, or otherwise), some employers continually profile existing employees using both external data and via analysis of internal social media, internal surveys, email and the like, which is then used to define a prototypical "good employee" profile in order to employ people with similar profiles.
+In addition to profiling potential employees using external data (public, paid-for, or otherwise), some employers continually profile existing employees using both external data and via analysis of internal social media, surveys, email and the like, which is then used to define a prototypical "good employee" profile in order to employ people with similar profiles.
+And if an employee chooses not to use corporate social media or in-house ideation software?
+Well, I personally know of at least one case where quote: _"Failure to engage with <crowd-sourcing ideation software> can potentially be perceived in a negative light"_.
+If you're filling out questionaires at work, using the corporate social networking tools (yammer, etc.), crowd-sourcing ideation tools, email, doing surveys, etc, there may be other "unspoken" reasons beyond engaging with employees, namely, personal analysis and profiling.

-Ms Tjoeng goes on to say _"They might look for patterns like having lots of experience in a certain role, or living within a 10km radius of the office, or (whether) that kind of person tends to enjoy researching and doing their own self-guided learning on the weekend"_
+Ms Tjoeng goes on to say _"If you’re reviewing something on Whirlpool, think how that might be read by a prospective employer.
+When you are sharing anything about yourself, think whether you would share that information on your first day or in a job interview.
+They might look for patterns like having lots of experience in a certain role, or living within a 10km radius of the office, or (whether) that kind of person tends to enjoy researching and doing their own self-guided learning on the weekend"_.

+But really, that's just all tip of the iceburg stuff.
+According to an article in [The Atlantic][6], the Las Vegas casino Harrah’s tracks the smiles of the card dealers and waitstaff on the floor (its analytics team has quantified the impact of smiling on customer satisfaction) and Bloomberg logs every keystroke of every employee along with every time they enter and leave the premises according to [Business Insider Australia][5].
+The people analytics software company [Gild][7] use an algorithm that scours the internet for open-source code in order to profile software engineers, and perhaps alarmingly, the algorithm allegedly evaluates the code for its simplicity, elegance, documentation, and several other factors, including the frequency with which it’s been adopted by other programmers.
+Stack Overflow is also mined to analyse questions and answers by individuals and the breadth and popularity of that advice.
+Linkedin and Twitter are mined to analyse the language individuals use, and have decided certain phrases and words used in association with one another distinguishes expert software engineers from less skilled programmers.
+According to Gild, they _"know these phrases and words are associated with good coding because it can correlate them with its evaluation of open-source code, and with the language and online behavior of programmers in good positions at prestigious companies"_.
+Gild also has access to data about paid projects and analyse completion times and measures of productivity for the individual.